LMI Optimization Based Multirate Steady-State Kalman Filter Design: Numerical Example: Multirate Automotive State Estimation

-The multirate Kalman filter successfully tracks the vehicle motion, with estimation errors significantly reduced compared to the raw sensor measurements.
-Figs.~\ref{fig:position}--\ref{fig:acceleration} show the estimation results for position, velocity, and acceleration, respectively.
+Figs.~\ref{fig:position}--\ref{fig:acceleration} show a representative estimation trajectory for position, velocity, and acceleration, respectively.
 Position estimation errors are largest just before GPS updates (Fig.~\ref{fig:position}) and are corrected sharply when GPS measurements become available.

+To statistically validate the filter performance, Monte Carlo simulations with 500 independent noise realizations were conducted.
+Each run uses the same system parameters and initial conditions, with independently generated process and measurement noise sequences.
+The RMSE for each run is computed over the steady-state interval (time steps 51--200), discarding the first 50 steps as transient.
+This cutoff is based on the maximum closed-loop eigenvalue magnitude of 0.967, corresponding to a time constant of approximately 30 steps.

+Table~\ref{tab:monte_carlo} summarizes the Monte Carlo results.
+The column ``Theory UB'' lists the theoretical steady-state RMSE for each state, and the column ``Ratio'' is defined as Theory UB divided by the Monte Carlo mean RMSE.
+Because the cyclic error covariance upper bound $\check{X}^{-1} \in \mathbb{R}^{Nn \times Nn}$ contains $N$ diagonal blocks of size $n \times n$, one for each time step within the frame period, the theoretical RMSE for state $j$ is computed by averaging the corresponding diagonal entries over the $N$ time steps:

+This period-averaged value provides a fair comparison with the Monte Carlo mean RMSE, which is also computed over all time steps in the steady-state interval.
+Since the LMI formulation guarantees $\check{P}_e \preceq \check{X}^{-1}$ (see (\ref{eq:lmi_bound})), the theoretical values are guaranteed to be no less than the true steady-state RMSE.
+The Monte Carlo mean RMSE converges to this true value as the number of runs increases; therefore, the ratio exceeding unity for all three states confirms that the LMI solution provides a valid and consistent upper bound.
+The ratios are close to unity (1.002--1.046), indicating that the bound is tight with low conservatism.

+Regarding estimation accuracy, the position RMSE (0.561~m) is well below the GPS noise standard deviation (1.0~m), confirming that multirate sensor fusion effectively reduces position estimation error.
+The velocity RMSE (0.431~m/s) exceeds the wheel speed sensor noise standard deviation (0.316~m/s); this is expected because the dominant error source for velocity estimation is not measurement noise but the propagation of acceleration process noise ($Q_{33} = 0.5$), which is consistent with the theoretical covariance analysis.